Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/slurm-quickstart.md

 Once you have submitted your batch script, it won't necessarily run immediately.
 It may wait in the queue of pending jobs for some time before its required resources become available.
-In order to view your jobs in the queue, use the `squeue` command.
+To view your jobs in the queue, use the `squeue` command.

 ```bash
 $ squeue